MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

     - **Never**: you will not receive notifications when a new crash group is created

 > [!NOTE]
-> In the daily crash group email, only the top 3 crash groups based on number of occurences will be included.
+> Only the top 3 crash groups based on number of occurrences will be included in the daily email.

 - Distribute:
   - A new version is released: